Un-dev/Facebok/Readme.md

 ### Method 1 (no install required)

-If you have docker installed and running, you just have to run :
+If you have docker installed and running, you just have to run (faster, should always work but might not be fully up to date):

 ```
-docker run
+docker container run sgttabouret/facebok:latest
 ```

 or you can build and run it on your own machine !